 The loss of the trees has had a devastating effect on local landholders, the landscape and wildlife.
 Several species of threatened woodland birds are particularly at risk including the Diamond Firetail, Scarlet Robin, Hooded Robin and Brown Treecreeper.

 Over the last three years Monaro Tree Comeback has helped galvanise action across the region to address the devastating dieback of Ribbon Gums (Eucalyptus viminalis).
 Working with the CSIRO to understand causal factors and identify effective solutions, we have established six of our eight planned provenance trials on private landholdings across the Monaro.
 Climatic conditions since establishment have been challenging with a hot dry summer, sudden often violent storm events, and the prospect of another dry winter.
-The seedlings have proven to be remarkably resilient over the first year with outstanding survival at some sites.
-It is too early yet to detect differences in survival and growth of the 16 provenances but monitoring will continue each year.
+The seedlings proved to be remarkably resilient over the first year with outstanding survival at some sites.
+Monitoring will continue each year to detect differences in survival and growth of the 16 provenances.

 The difficult climatic conditions only increase the imperative to restore habitat, shade and shelter for the region’s wildlife, landholders and their stock.
-Through our partnership with Upper Snowy Landcare we have planted more than 8,000 native trees and shrubs to help replace lost habitat and improve connectivity across the landscape.
+Through our partnership with Upper Snowy Landcare we have planted thousands of native trees and shrubs to help replace lost habitat and improve connectivity across the landscape.

-In a novel approach to engaging the local school students we recently conducted an art and environmental workshop.
-Internationally-renowned artist Sharon Field brought her exquisite artwork on the dieback and explored with the students their artistic responses to the issue.
-We then had the students planting trees and shrubs as a means of taking positive action against the dieback.
+We also got local school students thinking about the issue with a series of art and environmental workshops run by internationally-renowned artist Sharon Field, who brought her exquisite artwork on the dieback and helped the students explore their artistic responses to the issue.
+We’ve then had the students planting trees and shrubs as a means of taking positive action against the dieback.
 Sharon has taken the story of Monaro Dieback to the world with a presentation to the American Society of Botanical Artists.
-A series of similar workshops with schools will be carried out this year.

-The project has held several workshops with indigenous elders to introduce landholders to traditional burning techniques and explore how these techniques can be used to improve the long-term health of grassy woodlands.
+The project has also held several workshops with local Elders to introduce landholders to traditional burning techniques and explore how these techniques can be used to improve the long-term health of grassy woodlands.

 An exciting outcome of Monaro Tree Comeback is the involvement of additional partners in providing funds to address the dieback.
-Officeworks through their Restoring Australia initiative have committed to establishing a further 20,000 trees across the Monaro Region this year.
+For example, through their Restoring Australia initiative, Officeworks have helped us partner with landholders to establish thousands more trees across the Monaro region in the past few years.
+We’ve also planted thousands of trees here as part of AstraZeneca’s global AZ Forest initiative, supported by One Tree Planted.

 For more information about this project, please feel free to send us an query online.